reddymounesh/TxtSniffer/README.md

-# Java Search Engine for Local Files
+# Java TxtSniffer for Local Files

 A simple multithreaded Java-based search engine that scans `.txt` files in a directory for a keyword.
 This tool supports:
 - Case-insensitive search